| From left to right are Savannah College of Art & Design head coach Ashley

 she played it conservative after having seen others have issues during the work-off.
 Franklin is

-the second Lake Erie rider after Kim Peters in 1995 to win the Cacchione. |
+the second Lake Erie rider after Kim Peters in 1995 to win the Cacchione. | The Cacchione Cup, awarded to the top English open rider, has different criteria to qualify

 for the Nationals event.
 There is a Cacchione Cup Class held at each of the eight Zones shows